notsatan/auto-sub/README.md

 ./auto-sub -v
 ```

-This will leave you with a checked out version of `auto-sub` that you can
+The steps above will generate a binary/executable file named `auto-sub` or `auto-sub.exe` by default.

 ## Setup

-Auto-sub uses FFmpeg in the backend to modify the media files.
-Make sure you have FFmpeg and FFprobe installed in your system in order to use auto-sub.
+Auto-sub uses FFmpeg in the backend.
+Make sure you have FFmpeg and FFprobe installed before using *auto-sub*

-Get pre-complied binaries and installation instructions for FFmpeg and FFprobe [here](https://ffmpeg.org/download.html)
+To install FFmpeg or FFprobe, follow the instructions listed [here](https://ffmpeg.org/download.html)

-Once done, move over to testing your setup;
+Once done, move over to testing your setup with *auto-sub*;
 ```
 auto-sub --test
 ```